 In telecommunication tower applications, excessive noise can be undesirable due to factors such as nearby residential areas or sensitive equipment installations.
 Friction between screw threads can generate noise during operation, especially when the system lacks adequate lubrication.

-Proper lubrication significantly reduces noise levels by minimizing friction and damping vibrations within the screw system.
-The lubricating film absorbs the energy generated by the sliding or rolling motion of the screw threads, resulting in quieter operation.
-This noise reduction not only enhances the user experience but also contributes to a more comfortable and peaceful working environment for maintenance personnel.
+Applying a thin layer of Molykote Anti‑Seize --- search link --- not only reduces friction but also dampens vibrations, leading to quieter operation.
+The lubricating film absorbs the energy generated by the sliding motion of the screw threads, resulting in a noticeable reduction in noise levels.
+This improvement enhances the user experience and creates a more comfortable working environment for maintenance personnel.

 5. Maintenance and Inspection Facilitation